Register a new society

 - From here on all student groups will be referred to as a society including university & collegiate sports teams.

 - Check the Societies Directory to make sure that the society or club you want to set up doesn't already exist.
 Exact duplicate societies will not be approved in the interests of providing clarity to prospective members.

-- Speak with people to see if they would be interested in joining your group or be on the committee with you and help run the society.
+- Speak with other students to see if they would be interested in joining your group, or be on the committee with you and help run the society.
 Post on social media (ask your JCR/MCR and Cambridge SU to share it!), talk to people at the bar or find classmates.
-You'll be surprised how many people will share your interests!
-It's important that you share the workload, it is much easier and more enjoyable with a committee!
+You'll be surprised how many people will share your interests.
+It's important that you share the workload as it is much easier and more enjoyable to run a society with a committee!

-Please note only Clubs and Societies of Cambridge University may be listed in the Cambridge SU society directory.
-All societies should ensure that they comply with the following requirements to be added to the directory and to access Cambridge SU’s society support services and events such as Freshers’ Fair:
+Please note only Societies of Cambridge University may be listed in the Cambridge SU society directory.
+All societies should ensure that they comply with the following requirements to be added to the directory and to access Cambridge SU’s society support services and events, such as Freshers’ Fair:

-To be eligible to become a Cambridge SU registered club/society, a student club, publication or group; -
+To be eligible to become a Cambridge SU registered society;

 - must have a committee, on which at least half of the positions are held by current University of Cambridge students,

 - must have at least five members of which the majority are current University of Cambridge students,

 - must agree to abide by the Terms and Conditions of registration,

 - must agree that the data they provide can be published to the Cambridge SU website, stored and processed by Cambridge SU,